damian-lis/portfolio-website/README.md

 <br/>

-### 3.8 Description of the toggleBtnComponent method (toggle "off") (inside the handleMainComponentCreate method)
+<h3 id="form-togglebtncomponent-off-method">3.8 Description of the toggleBtnComponent method (toggle "off") (inside the handleMainComponentCreate method)</h3>

 First, the toggleBtnComponent method is called with passing the toggle argument with "off" value.
 This method has already been introduced when discussing the trigger helper, so I will just mention that thanks to it and the toggle argument that is "off", the form button on the left is hidden.

 <br/>

-### 3.9 Description of the createMainElements method (inside the handleMainComponentCreate method)
+<h3 id="form-createmainelements-method">3.9 Description of the createMainElements method (inside the handleMainComponentCreate method)</h3>

 Going forward, we have the createMainElements method which is responsible for creating form component elements.